 Longan pit is known to be effective in treating snake bites.
 When applied to the affected area, the pit tends to absorb the venom from the blood and works as an antidote.

-Is it Safe to Eat Longan During Pregnancy?
+Is It Safe to Eat Longan during Pregnancy?

 It is also known to boost fetal derangement and damage to the unborn baby.
-It can cause lower abdominal pain and bleeding which may lead to a complicated pregnancy.
+It can cause lower abdominal pain and bleeding, which may lead to a complicated pregnancy.
 It is also known to increase the risk of miscarriage.

 Longan is known as the dragon eye due to its dark pit inside a translucent flesh.
 It gives this fruit the appearance of an eyeball.
 It has its own health benefits but comes with some risks in certain conditions such as pregnancy.
-Exercise caution when consuming this fruit as it can be spike blood sugar levels when taken in excess.
+Exercise caution when consuming this fruit as it can spike blood sugar levels when taken in excess.

 Most of the benefits given here are anecdotal and lack any scientific evidence.
-More research need to go into areas such as the use of longan pits as antidote for snake bites and the exact risks during pregnancy.
+More research needs to go into areas such as the use of longan pits as antidote for snake bites and the exact risks during pregnancy.

 “Longans, Raw”; http://nutritiondata.self.com/facts/fruits-and-fruit-juices/1948/2 , last accessed September 13, 2017